Manish Bhargav

 Manish Bhargav (born 22 February 1994) is an Indian footballer who plays as a midfielder for Mohun Bagan in the I-League.

 Career

 Mohun Bagan

-After practice two years in the Mohun Bagan Academy, Manish signed on professional terms with Mohun Bagan on 13 January 2012.
+After practice one years in the Mohun Bagan Academy, Manish signed on professional terms with Mohun Bagan on 13 November 2011.
 He then made his debut for Bagan on 22 January 2012 against Prayag United, staying on the pitch till the 41st minute when he was substituted off by Gouranga Dutta.

 International

 Bhargav made his Indian U23 debut against Uzbekistan U23 on 27 March 2015 in a 2016 AFC U-23 qualifier in the Bangabandhu National Stadium in Bangladesh.